Next date: Saturday 15 October 2022

 Learn how to make one of Britain's most ancient beehives, weaving rods of willow into a charming alveary.
 Course tutor and master skep maker and beekeeper, Chris Park will demonstrate how to work the willow, and guide you through the making.
 Chris will also show how to mix and apply cloom to your new skep.
 We will talk about bees and beekeepers, why we like skeps and using them as beehives.
 Bees for Development staff will also be happy to answer questions about their work and about other woven beehives used around the world.

-These courses are always also meetings of minds.
-But if you are able to stay focused enough on the task at hand while being transported by the interesting conversation, then you will finish weaving your alveary by the end of the course.
+With the right determination, you will finish weaving your alveary by the end of the course.
 You are welcome to bring a bucket and take it away full of cloom ready to be applied onto your creation.
-Just make sure not to spill it inside the car on the way back!

 All the material to make your willow alveary will be provided on the day.